regenix/regenix/documentation/en/configuration.md

   2. **Dependencies configuration** - contains all asset and module dependencies of your app, named as `deps.json`
   3. **Route configuration** - contains routing rules for urls of your app, named as `route`
   4. **Subroute configurations** - additional configurations to include into a main configuration of router.
+  5. **Analyzer's configuration** - configuration for static analyzer of source code.

 All configurations are located at the directory `/apps/<your_app>/conf/`.